 Will I need to take extra care after my operation ?

 It is very important that you rest for at least 48 hours after your operation.
 You will need to avoid any activities like shopping, cycling, and dog walking or anything that will push up your blood pressure.
 If your operation is to your head or face, avoid bending down and try to sleep on two pillows for the first couple of nights to keep your head raised.
 This will help reduce any swelling or bleeding.
 If the operation is to your leg, it is important that you rest your leg whenever possible by keeping your leg raised until the wound has completely healed.
-You need to avoid swimming, sports/exercise, heavy lifting and heavy manual labour for a minimum of two weeks, or until the wound is fully healed.
+You need to avoid swimming, sports and exercise, heavy lifting and heavy manual labour for a minimum of two weeks, or until the wound is fully healed.

 What do I need to do with my dressings?

 You will need to keep all your dressings clean and dry and in place until your stitches or dressing needs to be removed.